seL4/microkit/docs/manual.md

 The returned `message` is the return value of the protected procedure.
 As with arguments, this is *copied* to the caller.

-## `void notified(microkit_channel channel)`
+## `void fault(microkit_pd pd, microkit_msginfo msginfo)`

-The `notified` entry point is called by the system when a PD has received a notification on a channel.
+The `fault` entry point depends on whether the given PD has children.
+This is invoked when a child PD causes a fault.

-`channel` identifies the channel which has been notified (and indirectly the PD that performed the notification).
+The `pd` argument identifies the child PD that caused the fault.

-**Note:** `channel` could identify an interrupt.

-Channel identifiers are specified in the system configuration.
+The `msginfo` argument is given by the seL4 kernel when a fault occurs and contains information as to what fault occurred.

+You can use `microkit_msginfo_get_label` to deduce what kind of fault happened (for example, whether it was a user exception or a virtual memory fault).
+The type `seL4_Fault_tag_t` defines the kinds of faults for a given architecture that could occur.
+You can find the list of fault labels in the 'Faults' section of the seL4 manual.

 ## `microkit_msginfo microkit_ppcall(microkit_channel channel, microkit_msginfo message)`

 Performs a call to a protected procedure in a different PD.
-The `channel` argument identifies the protected procedure to be called.
+The `ch` argument identifies the protected procedure to be called.
 `message` is passed as argument to the protected procedure.
 Channel identifiers are specified in the system configuration.

 The protected procedure's return data is returned in the `microkit_msginfo`.

-## `void microkit_notify(microkit_channel channel)`
+## `void microkit_notify(microkit_channel ch)`

-Notify the `channel`.
+Notify the channel `ch`.
 Channel identifiers are specified in the system configuration.

 ## `void microkit_irq_ack(microkit_channel ch)`